TheAcharya/homebrew-tap/README.md

 # Homebrew Tap

-This repository contains the Homebrew formulas for the our Applications.
+This repository contains the homebrew formulas for our applications.